New generation warfare: Terminology

 The term new generation warfare was first introduced in Russian (Война нового поколения) in 2013, as synonyms for grey zone and hybrid warfare in the Gerasimov doctrine.
-All of terms that refer to modern military theories of warfare that go beyond conventional warfare.
+These are all terms that refer to modern military theories of warfare that go beyond conventional warfare.
 The terms began to spread and take on various meanings, and were not always used with clarity.
 Some analysts use them more or less interchangeably, while others identify differences among them.

 In his 2009 paper, Frank Hoffman noted the rising use of the term hybrid threat, and analyzed the multiple meanings of the term.
 Hoffman pointed out that there had been resistance among some analysts for the new term, who preferred older concepts of "conventional" and "irregular" warfare, while Hoffman believed that the older terms were insufficient to describe conflicts in the modern world.
 He defined hybrid threat as an adversary that "simultaneously and adaptively employs a fused mix of conventional weapons, irregular tactics, terrorism and criminal behavior in the battle space to obtain their political objectives".

 Since being introduced, the term hybrid warfare has become trendy and is used often in debates on modern warfare.
 The term has gone through various stages of evolution of its meaning, and has been criticized for being overused.
 The term is used in official doctrines of nations, and permeates academic and policy discussions.
 The meaning has been extended to non-state actors, and shifted to be synonymous with "malign Russian activities" under Vladimir Putin.
-At first, the term was not used in Russia, but has recently been adopted and undergone its own shifting usage: before the Ukraine war it tended to refer to trends in American military thinking, but after 2014 Russia views hybrid warfare as entirely emanating from the West, in that every conflict anywhere in the world, from hot wars to sports to vaccination to the Eurovision song contest are all aspects of "hybrid warfare" waged against them by the West.
+At first, the term was not used in Russia, but has recently been adopted and undergone its own shifting usage: before the Russo-Ukrainian war it tended to refer to trends in American military thinking, but after 2014 Russia views hybrid warfare as entirely emanating from the West, in that every conflict anywhere in the world, from hot wars to sports to vaccination to the Eurovision song contest are all aspects of "hybrid warfare" waged against them by the West.
 The West on the other hand views it more as a way of preventing subversion and interference from Russia, including cyberwarfare.

 Russia created the concept of new generation warfare, but has also absorbed the hybrid warfare term.
 According to Suchkov (2021), the difference for Russian analysts is that new generation warfare is outward-facing, i.e., it's about "how to pro-actively engage with foreign adversaries", whereas hybrid warfare is about how to defend against interference from the West.